Manvendraaa29/SQL-for-Interviews/README.md

 This repository is built for a step-by-step learning experience.
 Here is the recommended path:

 1.  **Start with the Curriculum:** Open and read **`The Complete SQL Curriculum for Interviews.md`**.
 This is the core 12-module textbook for this entire repo.
 Start with Module 1.
-2.  **Practice by Module:** After you finish a module in the curriculum file, navigate to the **`./General-Practice-Questions/`** folder.
+2.  **Practice by Module:** After you finish a module in the curriculum file, navigate to the **`./General Practice Questions/`** folder.
 Find the matching module sub-folder (e.g., `Module-03-Aggregation/`) and work through the practice questions in the text files.
-3.  **Prepare for Interviews:** Once you feel confident, go to the **`./Company-Wise-Questions/`** folder.
+3.  **Prepare for Interviews:** Once you feel confident, go to the **`./Company Wise Questions/`** folder.
 Pick a company you're targeting and test your skills against real-world questions.
+4.  **Repeat the Process:** Once you are done with a module's theory and questions proceed to the next module and repeat the process.

+---

+---

+## 🚀 How to Practice Questions

+To make your practice sessions hands-on and interactive, we will use a "Guided Teacher" method powered by any free Gen-AI service (like Gemini, ChatGPT, Claude, etc.).

+### 1. The Prompt File
+Inside each practice module folder (e.g., `./General-Practice-Questions/Module-03-Aggregation/`), you will find a pre-defined prompt file, likely named `AI-Teacher-Prompt.txt`.

+* **Action:** Open this file and **copy the entire prompt** text.

+### 2. The Guided Teacher
+Once you have the prompt copied, your interactive session is ready to begin.

+1.  **Paste the Prompt:** Go to your preferred Gen-AI service and paste the copied text as your very first message.
+2.  **Start Practicing:** The AI will immediately take on the role of a "Guided Teacher."
+It will present you with the first question from that module, along with any necessary details (like table schemas).
+3.  **Submit Your Solution:** Think through the problem and paste your SQL query as a response.
+4.  **Get Instant Feedback:** The AI will check your solution:
+    * **If Correct:** It will confirm your answer is right and then present the next question.
+    * **If Incorrect:** It will notify you and give you the option to **retry the question** or **ask for the correct solution** and explanation.

 ---